 The scope is offered in three variations including the 2-10X40mm MOA, 3-15X44mm MOA, and 5-25X50mm MOA, In most cases the lower power is all the is necessary when considering this scope as applied to the 308 Winchester.

 I shoot Burris optics on a heavy 45-70 Government buffalo rifle and as such have for many years.
 Based on that experience lie others I recommend here the glass is good, the internals are well built, and will outlast the shooter in many cases.

-The scope retains the zero stop feature for accurate zero returns, and is all put together on a one inch main tube,
+This great scope retains the zero stop feature for accurate zero returns, and is all put together on a one inch main tube.

 8. Crimson Trace Brushline Pro 3-12X42mm